QuayeDNA/CyberGuidance/README.md

 ### Project License

 The Cyber Guidance app is licensed under the MIT License.
 See the LICENSE file for more details.

+## Additional Information

+### API Integration

+The app integrates with various backend services to provide real-time data and functionalities.
+Ensure that the backend services are running and accessible.

+### Security Considerations

+- **Authentication:** Ensure that user authentication is implemented securely.
+- **Data Privacy:** Handle user data with care and comply with relevant data protection regulations.

+### Performance Optimization

+- **Code Splitting:** Use code splitting to improve load times.
+- **Lazy Loading:** Implement lazy loading for components and assets to enhance performance.

+### Future Enhancements

+- **Mobile App:** Consider developing a mobile version of the app.
+- **AI Integration:** Explore integrating AI for personalized counseling recommendations.

+### Contact Information

+For any queries or support, please contact the project maintainers at [support@cyberguidance.com](mailto:support@cyberguidance.com).

+---